jundalisay/superblist/content/en/social/supersociology/strong-christmas.md

 The dialectical solution to Covid is to stop the war against the Amazon rainforest through two major policies:

-1. An embargo the Amazon rainforest and later those in Indonesia and Africa
+1. An embargo the Amazon rainforest, and later, those in Indonesia and Africa
 2. A super-massive reforestation global as reparations for the damage done, as well as to reverse climate change

 This solves two problems -- Covid and global warming -- at the same time.
 This solution is sourced not from intellect, which is what the West excels in, but from fellow-feeling with the suffering of Nature, which is what Asia excels in.